Deepbaran/tour-of-go/README.md

     - > interface{}
     - An empty interface may hold values of any type.
 (Every type implements at least zero methods.)
     - Empty interfaces are used by code that handles values of unknown type.
 For example, fmt.Print takes any number of arguments of type interface{}.
+  ### 3. Interface Values
+  - Under the hood, interface values can be thought of as a tuple of a value and a concrete type: (value, type)
+  - An interface value holds a value of a specific underlying concrete type.
+  - Calling a method on an interface value executes the method of the same name on its underlying type.
+    ```
+    package main

+    import (
+        "fmt"
+        "math"
+    )

+    type I interface {
+        M()
+    }

+    type T struct {
+        S string
+    }

+    func (t *T) M() {
+        fmt.Println(t.S)
+    }

+    type F float64

+    func (f F) M() {
+        fmt.Println(f)
+    }

+    func main() {
+        var i I

+        i = &T{"Hello"}
+        describe(i)
+        i.M()

+        i = F(math.Pi)
+        describe(i)
+        i.M()
+    }

+    func describe(i I) {
+        fmt.Printf("(%v, %T)\n", i, i)
+    }
+    ```
+  - If the concrete value inside the interface itself is nil, the method will be called with a nil receiver.
+  - In some languages this would trigger a null pointer exception, but in Go it is common to write methods that gracefully handle being called with a nil receiver (as with the method M in the below example.)
+    ```
+    package main

+    import "fmt"

+    type I interface {
+        M()
+    }

+    type T struct {
+        S string
+    }

+    func (t *T) M() {
+        if t == nil {
+            fmt.Println("<nil>")
+            return
+        }
+        fmt.Println(t.S)
+    }

+    func main() {
+        var i I

+        var t *T
+        i = t
+        describe(i)
+        i.M()

+        i = &T{"hello"}
+        describe(i)
+        i.M()
+    }

+    func describe(i I) {
+        fmt.Printf("(%v, %T)\n", i, i)
+    }
+    ```
+  - Note that an interface value that holds a nil concrete value is itself non-nil.
+  - A nil interface value holds neither value nor concrete type.
+  - Calling a method on a nil interface is a run-time error because there is no type inside the interface tuple to indicate which concrete method to call.
+    ```
+    package main

+    import "fmt"

+    type I interface {
+        M()
+    }

+    func main() {
+        var i I
+        describe(i)
+        i.M()
+    }

+    func describe(i I) {
+        fmt.Printf("(%v, %T)\n", i, i)
+    }
+    ```
+  ### 4. Type assertions
+  - A type assertion provides access to an interface value's underlying concrete value.
+  - > t := i.(T)
+  - This statement asserts that the interface value i holds the concrete type T and assigns the underlying T value to the variable t.
+  - If i does not hold a T, the statement will trigger a panic.
+  - To test whether an interface value holds a specific type, a type assertion can return two values: the underlying value and a boolean value that reports whether the assertion succeeded.
+  - > t, ok := i.(T)
+  - If i holds a T, then t will be the underlying value and ok will be true.
+  - If not, ok will be false and t will be the zero value of type T, and no panic occurs.
+  - Note the similarity between this syntax and that of reading from a map.
+    ```
+    package main

+    import "fmt"

+    func main() {
+        var i interface{} = "hello"

+        s := i.(string)
+        fmt.Println(s)

+        s, ok := i.(string)
+        fmt.Println(s, ok)

+        f, ok := i.(float64)
+        fmt.Println(f, ok)

+        f = i.(float64) // panic
+        fmt.Println(f)
+    }
+    ```
+  ### 5. Type switches
+  - A type switch is a construct that permits several type assertions in series.
+  - A type switch is like a regular switch statement, but the cases in a type switch specify types (not values), and those values are compared against the type of the value held by the given interface value.
+    ```
+    switch v := i.(type) {
+    case T:
+        // here v has type T
+    case S:
+        // here v has type S
+    default:
+        // no match; here v has the same type as i
+    }
+    ```
+  - The declaration in a type switch has the same syntax as a type assertion i.(T), but the specific type T is replaced with the keyword type.
+  - This switch statement tests whether the interface value i holds a value of type T or S. In each of the T and S cases, the variable v will be of type T or S respectively and hold the value held by i.
+In the default case (where there is no match), the variable v is of the same interface type and value as i.
 ---
 ---
 ## Generics